TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.4.md

 ---

-let now a little water be fetched, and wash your feet, and rest yourselves under the tree:
+Now let a little water be fetched, wash your feet, and rest yourselves under the tree.